marcobambini/gravity/docs/embedding.md

 }
 ```

-The bare minimum C code to embed Gravity would be (to keep the code as simple as possible I skipped any error check condition that would be required):
+To keep the code as simple as possible I skipped any error check condition that would be required.
+The bare minimum C code to embed the above Gravity code would be:
 ```C
 #include "gravity_compiler.h"
 #include "gravity_macros.h"